matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 The example was adapted from one provided in [an NVIDIA presentation](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9998-automatic-mixed-precision-in-pytorch.pdf).

 # Assumptions
-These instructions assume that you are operating on the Jetson, either directly or via `ssh`.
+These instructions assume that you are operating on an NVIDIA Jetson with tensor cores (Volta architecture or newer, e.g., Xavier NX or AGX Xavier), either directly or via `ssh`.

 # Prerequisites
 Upgrade docker